Health Story

 Today, thanks to informative chats with Kreek and Bell, and recommendations from a physician about diet and exercise, Hargrave is striding down the path of optimal health.
 He has “rediscovered salads,” and makes meals that incorporate ingredients like pita bread, small amounts of feta cheese, tomatoes, olives and chicken.
 “After you’re done eating,” he quips, “you don’t feel like you ate a bowling ball.”
 He has also slashed his alcohol intake, and swapped sugary soda pop for water.

-Toby hargrave laughing
+Toby Hargrave laughing

 Photo credit: Ken Cheng